SPENCER AWARDS

 Recognized with the Prestigious Spencer Awards

-The Cincinnatus Association presented the Eighth Annual Donald and Marian Spencer Spirit of America Awards Dinner, honoring five Cincinnati area nonprofits and businesses promoting diversity and inclusion.
+The Cincinnatus Association will present the Ninth Annual Donald and Marian Spencer Spirit of America Awards Dinner, honoring five Cincinnati area nonprofits and businesses promoting diversity and inclusion.

-The awards dinner were held on May 9, 2023, at 6PM at the Hyatt Regency Cincinnati, 151 Fifth St. W, Cincinnati.
+The awards dinner will be on May 21, 2024, at 6PM at the Hyatt Regency Cincinnati, 151 Fifth St. W, Cincinnati.
 WLWT5 anchor/reporter Courtis Fuller will serve as emcee of the event again this year.

 Named after Cincinnati’s “First Couple of Civil Rights,” the Spencer Awards celebrate the couple’s achievements and honors nonprofits and businesses who exhibit conspicuous and enduring contributions to promoting greater inclusion and diversity in the community.
 Mr. Spencer died in 2010, before the inception of the awards.
 Ms. Spencer participated in the dinner each year until her death in 2019.